MachineLemonade/docs/v0.10/ee-upgrade-guide.md

 FROM astronomerinc/ap-airflow:0.10.0-1.10.4-onbuild
 ```

-Run `astro airflow start` with the new image to verify the new image builds.
+Run `astro dev start` with the new image to verify the new image builds.
 For a list of changes, see the [CHANGELOG](https://github.com/apache/airflow/blob/master/CHANGELOG.txt) on the Airflow Github.
 If you are seeing errors in previously working plugins, be sure to check if their import path changed with the new Airflow version.

 ## Upgrade your CLI